redislabs-training/ru204/admin-training/lab-setup/vm-config-stage-3/README.md

 1. SSH to the VM from GCP console.

-2. Stop and remove vanilla VNC container and images - and ***admin-traininig-vnc*** if you re/configured the image.
+2. Stop and remove vanilla VNC container and images.

+If you just built or changed the VNC iamge and are downloading the updated image, you'll also have ***admin-training-vnc***.

 ```bash
 sudo docker stop vanilla-vnc